-(a) Any new introduction of pollutants into the POTW from an industrial discharger, which new introduction of pollutants would be subject to treatment technology-based limits under section 301 or 306 of the act if the indirect discharger were directly discharging those pollutants to waters of the state; and
+(a) Any new introduction of pollutants into the POTW from an industrial discharger, which new introduction of pollutants would be subject to treatment technology-based limits under section 301 or 306 of the act if the indirect discharger were directly discharging those pollutants to waters of the state.

 (b) Any substantial change in the volume or character of pollutants being introduced into that POTW by a source introducing pollutants into the POTW at the time of issuance of the permit.

-(2) For purposes of paragraph (D)(1) of this rule, adequate notice shall include information on:
+(2) For purposes of paragraph (D)(1) of this rule, adequate notice shall include the following information :

-(a) The quality and quantity of effluent introduced into the POTW; and
+(a) The quality and quantity of effluent introduced into the POTW.

 (b) Any anticipated impact of the change on the quality or quantity of effluent to be discharged from the POTW.